Arrhenius/TempSchedulingSystem/README.md

 # The Program
   This is a very ROUGH and quickly made program to handle scheduling of practice times for league play of CSGO on ESEA.
 The program itself isn't meant for ESEA, it is meant for teams to have an easier time scheduling things with each other.
-The program itself is not finished and will be in development for a while due to time constraints.
+The program is not finished and will be in development for a while due to time constraints.
 I plan to have this console app done within the month (March '19) for myself and my team (hopefully) and eventually have a fully developed GUI for others to use by July '19.
 These are rough time lines that I expect to have things done, this is of course assuming I have the privilege of working on them consistently throughout the year.